dream-lab/prometheus-kube/README.md

 ## Setup Instructions
-This repository houses the steps to mimic the experimental setup used for application benchmarking and microbenchmarking various deployment platforms.
+This repository houses the steps to mimic the experimental setup used for application benchmarking and microbenchmarking various deployment platforms and the VM placement algorithm that leverages PromLib library.

 </br>